Feyerabend/ABC80/cas/README.md

 ## The principle

+*But what happends when your tape recorder doesn't work, or you do not have a recorder?
+Well, here a new solution might be at hand: transfer files to and from your modern computer.*

 ### Old hardware

-*At this moment when writing, I do not have yet tested this.
+__*At this moment when writing, I do not have yet tested this.
 But from what I understand by reading and viewing similar experiments, this should be able to work.
-I'll return later to review and explain more when I have the physical experience.*
+I'll return later to review and explain more when I have the physical experience.*__

 ![Kassettminne ports](../assets/images/connect.jpg)